collective-soundworks/soundworks-helpers/README.md

 ## Manual Installation

 Note that the `@soundworks/helpers` package is automatically installed when you create an application using the `@soundworks/create` wizard, so most of the time you should not care to install this package manually.

-See [https://soundworks.dev/guides/getting-started.html](https://soundworks.dev/guides/getting-started.html) for more informations on the `soundworks` wizard.
+See [https://soundworks.dev/guides/getting-started.html](https://soundworks.dev/guides/getting-started.html) for more information on the `soundworks` wizard.

 ```
 npm install --save @soundworks/helpers